Coalbed methane extraction: Measuring the gas content of coal

-In the absence measured methane content of coal beds, and production data from coal bed methane wells, gas content can be estimated using the Eddy curve.
-Eddy and others constructed a series of curves estimating maximum producible methane content of coal bed as a function of depth and rank.
+In the absence of measured methane content of coal beds, and production data from coal bed methane wells, gas content can be estimated using the Eddy curve.
+Eddy and others constructed a series of curves estimating the maximum producible methane content of coal beds as a function of depth and rank.

-The estimation of methane content of a coal bed is determined from the Eddy curve by locating the average depth of each coal seam on the depth axis.
+The estimation of the methane content of a coal bed is determined from the Eddy curve by locating the average depth of each coal seam on the depth axis.
 A normal line is extended upward from the depth axis (feet) to intersect the specific coal rank curves.
-A line from the point on the curve is extended normal to the lost and desorbed gas axis (cm3/gm).
+A line from the point on the curve is extended normally to the lost and desorbed gas axis (cm3/gm).
 The intersection of the line and the axis is the estimated methane content of the coal seam.

 Interpretation of Ash analysis

 Ash is an important indicator of clastic input, derived from marine or fluvial deposition of clay, silt, and sand during peat development.
-Outcrop ash content appears to be less than ash content of subsurface samples.
-Lower ash contents of outcrop samples may be due to coal deposits being up dip and further away from a marine influence than samples down-dip.
+Outcrop ash content appears to be less than the ash content of subsurface samples.
+Lower ash contents of outcrop samples may be due to coal deposits being up-dip and further away from a marine influence than samples down-dip.